kubernetes/enhancements/keps/sig-storage/1495-volume-populators/README.md

 ### Test Plan

-The test for this feature gate is to create a PVC with a data source that's not a PVC or VolumeSnapshot, and verify that the data source reference becomes part of the PVC API object.
-Any very simple CRD would be okay for this purpose.
-We would expect such a PVC to be ignored by existing dynamic provisioners.
+To test the API changes to PVC, we need test cases for each of the data source situations outlined above, focusing especially on backwards compatibility.
+- Create PVC with `DataSource` and `DataSourceRef` both unset; except success and both unset
+- Create PVC with `DataSource` is set to PVC and `DataSourceRef` not set; expect success and `DataSourceRef` contains PVC
+- Create PVC with `DataSource` is set to VolumeSnapshot and `DataSourceRef` not set; expect success and `DataSourceRef` contains VolumeSnapshot
+- Create PVC with `DataSource` is set valid AND `DataSourceRef` is set the same; expect success
+- Create PVC with `DataSource` is set valid AND `DataSourceRef` is set differently; expect error
+- Create PVC with `DataSource` is set to Pod and `DataSourceRef` is not set; expect success and both unset
+- Create PVC with `DataSource` is set to CRD and `DataSourceRef` is not set; expect success and both unset
+- Create PVC with `DataSource` is set invalid and `DataSourceRef` valid; expect error
+- Create PVC with `DataSource` is not set and `DataSourceRef` is set to Pod, expect error
+- Create PVC with `DataSource` is not set and `DataSourceRef` is set to PVC; expect success and `DataSource` contains PVC
+- Create PVC with `DataSource` is not set and `DataSourceRef` is set to VolumeSnapshot; expect success and `DataSource` contains VolumeSnapshot
+- Create PVC with `DataSource` is not set and `DataSourceRef` is set to CRD; expect success and `DataSource` empty

-To test the data-source-validator, we need to check the following cases:
+To test the `volume-data-source-validator`, we need to check the following cases:
-- Creation of a PVC with no datasource causes no events.
+- Creation of a PVC with no `DataSourceRef` causes no events.
-- Creation of a PVC with a VolumeSnapshot or PVC datasource causes no events.
+- Creation of a PVC with a VolumeSnapshot or PVC `DataSourceRef` causes no events.
-- Creation of a PVC with a CRD datasource that's not registered by any volume populator causes UnrecognizedDataSourceKind events.
+- Creation of a PVC with a CRD `DataSourceRef` that's not registered by any volume populator causes UnrecognizedDataSourceKind events.
-- Creation of a PVC with a CRD datasource that's registered by a volume populator causes no events.
+- Creation of a PVC with a CRD `DataSourceRef` that's registered by a volume populator causes no events.

 ### Graduation Criteria